 A VIN provides you with important information about a vehicle.
 Having a VIN can help you track a vehicle across its lifespan.
-It can help you in many situations, including the following:
+It can help you in many situations such as getting a car insurance quote, and the following :

 - Help you buy a used car.
 A VIN will verify the vehicle is legitimate.
 You will less likely buy a stolen car or one that is deemed unsafe for the road if the code is accurate.

 - Guide the process of registering your car, renewing your license plate, or transfer ownership.

 - Help law enforcement identify and recover stolen vehicles.

 - Make it easier for maintenance and autobody shops to order appropriate parts for your vehicle.